Skip to main content

 Braces Options for Teenagers

 At Swords Orthodontics, we most often offer traditional fixed braces to our teenage patients.
-We know that teenagers always want to look their best, so we can arrange for them to be coloured (often that’s in favourite team colours), or we can discuss clear or tooth-coloured brackets or even near invisible treatments like Invisalign if your teenager is interested.
+We know that teenagers always want to look their best, so we can arrange for them to be coloured (often that’s in favourite team colours), or we can discuss clear or tooth-coloured brackets or even near invisible treatments like Aligners if your teenager is interested.

-Invisalign Teen can treat many conditions, but there are some situations in which it’s not the most appropriate treatment.
+Aligners can treat many conditions, but there are some situations in which it’s not the most appropriate treatment.
 We’ll discuss your needs and goals to make sure that the treatment plan we choose is the best one for your child.

 Some teenagers may be reluctant to get braces.
 We can help with before-and-after pictures to provide some encouragement.
 Does your teen have any close friends who wear braces?
 Pointing out celebrities who wear braces is another way to inspire your teenager – as are pictures of any celebrity with straight teeth that aren’t false since most of them that have teeth that are straight and natural probably don’t have teeth that are naturally straight!